Jibbow/arrow2/guide/src/low_level.md

 In this context, `MutableBuffer` is the closest API to rust's `Vec`.

-The following demonstrates how to efficiently perform an operation from an iterator of [TrustedLen](https://doc.rust-lang.org/std/iter/trait.TrustedLen.html):
+The following demonstrates how to efficiently perform an operation from an iterator of [TrustedLen][trusted-len-iter]:

 ```rust
 # use std::iter::FromIterator;